crate/crate-docs/docs/conventions/docs/style.rst

 Numbering
 ---------

 Numbers under 10 should be spelled out, unless they're literals (i.e., SQL, configuration examples, code, etc.).
-For example, write "three", and not "3".
+For example, write "three", not "3".

 ..
 NOTE::

     You can make an exception if you are enumerating a list.
-For
+For example:
-    example: "Step 1" works better than "Step One".
+    "Step 1" works better than "Step One".

-Write "Third" and not "3rd", or similar.
+Write "third" and not "3rd", or similar.

-Numbers 10 or over should be written using numerals (i.e., "10", and not "ten").
+Numbers 10 or over should be written using numerals (i.e., "10", not "ten").

 .. _style-tips-misc: